 Frank splits his time between his role as Board Member of the international Child and Youth Care Certification Board and facilitating growth for the hundreds of CYCs who engage in learning programs offered by the Academy for Competent Youth Work.
 Frank is the Academy’s Executive Director, author of the Child and Youth Care: Foundations Course, and co-author of the Youth Thrive: Protective and Promotive Factors for Healthy Development and Well-Being training.
 Frank is also the Executive Director of the CYC Certification Institute.

-Frank serves on the boards of the Association for Child and Youth Care Practice (2nd Vice President) and the Texas Youth and Child Care Worker Association (Treasurer).
+Frank serves on the boards of the Association for Child and Youth Care Practice (2nd Vice President) and Global Support for Kids.
 He is a frequent speaker at conferences, facilitates challenge course adventure activities, and thoroughly enjoys being in the world as a professional Child and Youth Care Practitioner.

 Deborah Getz, Ph.D., CYC-P

 Clinical Assistant Professor Department of Applied Health Science